PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Distribution can be of three types : `Cash`, `Stock` & `Both`.
     - For `Cash`, system asks `Cash Distribution` amount for each investor.
     - For `Stock`, System asks for `Quantity` & `Distribution Price/Share` for each investor.
 Based on this, system will calcuate Value for each investor.
-    - For `Both`, the system asks for `Cash Distribution` amount and `Quantity` & `Distribution Price/Share` for each investor.
+    - For `Both`, the system asks for `Cash Distribution` amount, `Quantity` and `Distribution Price/Share` for each investor.
+Based on this, system will calcuate Value for each investor.
-- System will also ask the `Investmnet` company for `Stock` & `Both` type distribution is selected.
+- System will also ask the `Investment` company for `Stock` & `Both` type distribution is selected.
 It is a mandatory and dropdown of public type companies.
 Users are able to enter a new name.
 When a user enters a new name, the system will auto create a public type company.

 #### Net